viktorwinschel/moma/docs/src/papers.md

-A MoMa Simulation in Julia of a National Accounting is in `src/original_moma` directory contains several files used for generating and checking simulation data underlying the MoMa paper. `momascf_v02_en.jl` is a simulation of the following basic MoMa macro accounting structure.
+A MoMa Simulation in Julia of a National Accounting is in `src/original_moma` directory contains several files used for generating and checking simulation data underlying the MoMa paper.
+In file `momascf_v02_en.jl` is a simulation of the following basic MoMa macro accounting structure.

 ![Basic National Accounting Structure](assets/bookings.png)